-LULAC in the Pacific Northwest
+LULAC in the Pacific NW

 The League of United Latin American Citizens has a long history.
 It begins with the annexation of a third of Mexico’s territory following the Mexican War, which resulted in nearly 77,000 Mexicans becoming United States citizens.
 For generations, these citizens were to be plagued by prejudice that would result in overt acts of discrimination and segregation.
 This prejudice led to the curtailment of many civil rights.